raspberrypilearning/serene-scene/en/step_3.md

 ## Colour the flowers

-You can use the same method with the tree, to change the colour of the flowers.
+You changed the `size`{:class="block3looks"} of the tree by using a `tree`{:class="block3variables"} variable.
+You can now use a variable to change the colour of the flowers.

 --- task ---

-Click on the flowers sprite and then create a new variable called `flowers`{:class="block3variables"}
+Click on the flowers sprite and then create a new variable called `flowers`{:class="block3variables"}.
+Go back to the previous step if you can't remember how to do this.

 --- /task ---